medea/medea/README.md

 Ad-hoc map-reduce queries over the key-value pairs.
 The query results are not indexed.
 A more robust map-reduce implementation will be provided in the near future.

 See `examples/map_reduce.js` for an example. <!--_-->

+### db.compact(callback)

+Runs a compaction process on the database files.
+Reduces size of data on disk.
+Deletes old log entries.

+`callback`: A function that takes an error parameter.

 ## How it Works